japurillo/Pantree/README.md

 ---

-**Grocie** - Making pantry management simple and collaborative for families everywhere.
+**Pantree** - Making pantry management simple and collaborative for families everywhere.